PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-03-09-hard-link-azure-users.md

 ```

 #### If you have an ID in AD but not Azure
-1. Check for an ImmutableID on the user
+1. Set the ImmutableID on the Azure user
 ```powershell
 Set-MsolUser -UserPrincipalName <email> -ImmutableId QQ00ApTUDEiiEm5kX==
 ```